cloudflare/cloudflare-docs/content/workers/get-started/web-assembly/rust.md

 There is some magic going on here:

-1. `workers-rs` provides an `event` macro, which expects a handler function signature identical to those seen in JavaScript Workers.
+1. `workers-rs` provides an `event` macro which expects a handler function signature identical to those seen in JavaScript Workers.
 1. `async` is not generally supported by WASM, but you are able to use `async` in a `workers-rs` project (see [`async`](/workers/get-started/web-assembly/rust/#async-wasm-bindgen-futures)).
 {{</Aside>}}

-### Runtime API
+### Runtime API Tour

 `workers-rs` provides a a runtime API which closely matches Worker's JavaScript API, and enables integration with Worker's platform features.
 For detailed documentation of the API, see [`docs.rs/worker`](https://docs.rs/worker/latest/worker/).